MinBZK/poc-machine-law/doc/rfcs/RFC-001-rules-language-selection.md

 **When FEEL is needed**: Complex calculations, date/time logic, list operations, string manipulation, conditional expressions beyond tables

-### NRML (Nederlandse Regelgeving Markup Language) (Adoption: 2/10)
+### NRML (Nederlandse Regelgeving Markup Language)
+**Note:** NRML is developed within the same MinBZK initiative as this project.
+It is not a market-driven standard but rather a parallel effort to create a Dutch government-specific rules language.
+Currently, NRML has no external adoption beyond its development team.

 **Strengths**:
-- Purpose-built for Dutch regulations
+- Purpose-built for Dutch regulations with government context
 - Domain-specific constructs for regulatory complexity
-- Developed with Dutch government context in mind

-**Context**:
-- Netherlands-specific adoption
+- Shared organizational knowledge and potential collaboration

+**Relationship to this project**:
+- Both NRML and custom YAML emerge from MinBZK's law-as-code efforts
-- Limited to Dutch regulatory domain
+- Different approaches to solving similar problems
-- Smaller ecosystem and community
+- Potential for knowledge sharing and alignment

 **Fit assessment**:
 - Strong domain alignment with Dutch legislation
 - Broader feature set designed for wider range of regulatory scenarios; risk of additional complexity when only subset of capabilities needed
-- Limited tooling compared to international standards
+- As a related initiative, not subject to external market forces or governance
 - Service reference patterns would need validation

-### Datalog (Adoption: 3/10, growing)
+### Datalog (Adoption: Low, growing)
 **Strengths**:
 - Declarative rules that read like legal text
 - Excellent for legal reasoning and explanations